Par railway station

-The station is managed by Great Western Railway, which operates the train services along with CrossCountry.
+The station is managed by Great Western Railway, which operates services along with CrossCountry.

 History

 The station opened with the Cornwall Railway on 4 May 1859.
 The West Briton and Cornwall Advertiser reported at the time that it is situated on the western side of Par bay, about a mile from the pier head, close to the road to Fowey and Tywardreath, the traffic of which places as well as St Blazey and the neighbourhoods intended to receive here.
 The departure and arrival stations are spacious edifices, both having verandahs projecting over the platforms, with convenient waiting rooms, ticket office, porter and lamp rooms, and other necessary conveniences.
 A goods station has not yet been erected, but considering the amount of business likely to be transacted here it is more than probable that a goods shed will be required before long.

 The goods shed was approved by the directors on 10 February 1860 and was built of stone.

 The station was too small to warrant a station master, but the "booking constable" was paid an additional 22 pounds each year by the Post Office to also act as a post master.
 Two cottages were built just outside the station to house railway staff.

 In October 1877 during a storm, the roofs of the passenger buildings and goods sheds were torn off.

 A connection from Par to the Cornwall Minerals Railway line to Newquay was opened on 1 January 1879.
 This was standard gauge and so traffic between this and the broad gauge Cornwall Railway had to be transferred between trains at Par until the broad gauge was converted over the weekend of 21 May 1892.
 New station buildings were erected in 1884.

 The Cornwall Railway was amalgamated into the Great Western Railway on 1 July 1889.
 The Great Western Railway was nationalised into British Railways from 1 January 1948.
 This in turn was privatised in the 1990s.

 On 19 May 1968 an experimental Freightliner terminal was opened on the site of the now demolished goods shed.
 Containers were switched between rail and road vehicles; mainly china clay traffic was handled but this did not preclude other goods.
 It only lasted for a couple of years.